Code-Institute-Submissions/Wild_Thing_Yoga/README.md

  6. The home page will have:

         - A call to action in the hero image.
-        - A button in the call to actio that links to the booking form.
+        - A button in the call to action that links to the booking form.
         - A statement of the company offering.
         - A carousel of images of classes and studio features.
         - A testimonial section(blue with white text) with avatars (on a beige background).
-        - A FAQs section (beige).
+        - A FAQs section (beige), this section will be 3 across or stacked on a mobile device.
         - A Contact form.
 7. The Schedule & Pricing page will have: